lunayr/FE23-js1-slutprojekt-luna-berg/README.md

 # FE23-js1-slutprojekt-luna-berg

-This project aims to search movies, TV shows and actors. https://www.themoviedb.org/ is used for the data.
+This Single Page Application (SPA) is designed for searching movies, TV shows, and actors, utilizing data sourced from https://www.themoviedb.org/.
+Further enhancements can be implemented to improve usability and optimize the application for smaller screens.